telerik/ajax-docs/api/client/Telerik.Web.UI.RadAsyncUpload.md

 ##### args `Telerik.Web.UI.RadAsyncUploadFileUploadRemovedEventArgs`

 The event arguments.
+### fileUploadRemoving

+The fileUploadRemoving occurs before a selected file is about to be removed from the uploaded files collection.
+The event can be cancelled.

+##### sender `Telerik.Web.UI.RadAsyncUpload`

+The instance of the RadAsyncUpload raised the event.

+##### args `Telerik.Web.UI.RadAsyncUploadFileUploadRemovingEventArgs`

+The event arguments.

 ### progressUpdating

 The progressUpdating occurs each time the inline progress indicator is being updated.